I come as one, but I stand as ten thousand.Maya Angelou

-Women are paid less.
-They are underrepresented at the leadership level.
-And women with multiple marginalized identities – women of color, transgender women – fare even worse.
+Women and gender-diverse people are paid less.
+They are less likely to be promoted.
+And those with multiple marginalized identities – women of color, transgender women, non-binary people – fare even worse.

 We know what needs to happen

 Our educational, business, and political institutions must change.
-Systemic issues like the wage gap, biased hiring processes, and sexual harassment can only be solved at this level.
+Systemic gender issues like the wage gap, biased hiring practices, and sexual harassment can only be solved at this level.